 In addition, the Organization has an operating lease for equipment.
-The lease has remaining lease terms of 4 years, some of which may include options to extend the leases for up to 5 years.
+The lease has remaining lease terms of 3 years, some of which may include options to extend the lease for up to 5 years.

-Operating lease expense was \$8,684 for the year ended December 31, 2022.
+Operating lease expense was \$8,684 for the year ended December 31, 2023.

-2022
+2023 2022

-Supplemental cash flow information Cash paid for amounts included in the measurement of lease liabilities
+Supplemental cash flow information

+Cash paid for amounts included in the measurement of lea ase liabilities

-Operating cash flows from operating leases \$ 8,684
+Operating cash flows from operating leases \$ 8,684 \$ 8,684

-Right-of-use assets obtained in exchange for lease obligations

-Operating leases \$ 41,186

-Weighted average remaining lease term

-Operating leases 3.9 2 years
+Operating leases 2.9 2 years 3.9 2 years

 Weighted average discount rate

-Operating leases 1.50%
+Operating leases 1.50% 1.50%